Jodi's Exotic Birds

 Your cage should be safe & appropriate size & bar spacing for the species & size of your baby.
 My personal preference is cages without a play top.
 Play tops darken the cage, shorten it, and foster a “cave like” feeling which may cause the bird to be more territorial.
 Also, when a bird is up high, it may also become difficult to handle while on the play top.
 And, birds like to roost/perch at the highest point in the cage, and if you have a dome top, you can place perches near the top, and the bird will have a nice, bright cage.
 A separate play stand can be available nearby.
 It should be clean and used cages should be properly sterilized.
 It should also be equipped with several toys, and at least 3 dishes, water, sprouts & pellets/other.

 You need to bring an appropriate carrier for the species & size of your baby.
 Kennel cabs (plastic cat/dog carriers) work well and are usually inexpensive.
 The cat size (smallest) is appropriate for most birds.
 Put a soft towel on the floor of the carrier and attach a perch if possible.
+(A cage is NOT a safe way to transport a bird as they can become injured if the car stops quickly.)
 Bring another towel to shield the carrier from sun or make the baby feel safe.
 If you have a long drive, you should bring a ¼ wedge of apple for your baby to eat during the drive home.
 This will provide both food and moisture.
 I do not recommend holding your baby in the car because this is not safe in the event of an accident.
 Carriers should be seat belted if possible to keep them secure.
+If you do not come prepared with a proper carrier you may have to make a second trip once you have purchased a carrier because I will not let a baby go if I don't feel it can be transported safely.

 You should have already chosen a qualified avian vet.
 Please let me know if you need a referral.
 Schedule your new bird checkup as soon as you set the date for pick up.
 It’s often difficult to get an appointment so you need to schedule in advance.
-A new bird checkup within 72 hours of pick up validates your Health Guarantee.
-If you are unable to schedule your appointment during this time frame, notify me IMMEDIATELY so we can discuss your health guarantee.
+A new bird checkup should be done within 72 hours of pick up if possible.

 You need to make some decisions about diet before you pick up your baby.
 I STRONGLY RECOMMEND you continue using a sprouted diet for at least the first 3 months.
 If you change the diet of a newly weaned bird it may not eat well, if at all, which could be life threatening.
 In addition to sprouts, offer soft foods such as pasta, fruit & veggies, and you should also offer a small portion of pellets (I use Zoopreem Fruit Blend).
 Purchase an avian vitamin powder (I use Avia for Birds) to add to the sprouts daily, and a powdered calcium supplement to add to the sprouts twice a week.
 See my Diet Recommendations.

-Jodi’s Sprout Mix is available for sale in 10# and 25# sizes!
 I will provide you with a 2 – 3 day supply of sprouts when you pick your baby up.
 This will last until your first batch is ready.
-If you don't live close enough to buy sprout mix from me, you can make your own using my DYI Sprout Recipe.
+You can order sprout mix from China Prairie or you can make your own using my DYI Sprout Recipe.
 Sprouting is easy if you follow my Sprouting Instructions.